andreasvc/disco-dop/docs/params.rst

     :factor: ``'left'`` or ``'right'``.
 The direction of binarization when using ``default``.
     :headrules: file with rules for finding heads of constituents
-    :extraheadrules: requires ``headrules`` option.
-One of ...

-        :None: no additional head rules [default]
-        :'ptb': use additional PTB-specific head rules.
-        :'dptb': use PTB head rules with discontinuous WH rules
     :markhead: whether to prepend head to siblings labels
     :v: vertical markovization context; default 1; 2 means 1 extra level of parent annotation.